 The Maine.gov website makes no mention of using a signal light as you enter the rotary.
 After all, you are only supposed to be turning right when you enter the circle.

-However, it does make mention that you should be using your signal light when you get ready to exit the rotary.
+However, it does mention that you should use your signal light when you get ready to exit the rotary.
 This allows other drivers to know when you are getting ready to leave the rotary.

 Other Rules When Using Rotaries